TheRedShip/2D-Physics-engine/README.md

 </p>

 ## Installation

+1. Clone this repository
-To install the physics engine, it is recommended to clone this repository and serve the index.html file through a **server service**, such as Node.js or by utilizing the built-in server feature in Visual Studio Code.
+2. Serve the index.html file through a **server service**, such as Node.js or by utilizing the built-in server feature in Visual Studio Code.

 ## Examples